-The current project is a 2-year project that will pilot new tools in two study areas in North America.
+The current project is a two-year project that will pilot new tools in two study areas in North America.
 The work will involve three phases: an initial planning and knowledge-sharing phase (first workshop); a subsequent phase involving study area workshops, on-site field assessments, and management plans development (study area workshops); and a final information dissemination phase.
 It is hoped that through this final phase the tools, protocols and management strategies developed through this project will continue to be used and adapted by other communities in the three countries after the life of the project.

-- Where applicable, identify with reasonable specificity: - Linkages with other relevant CEC projects, past or present, in order to create synergies, capitalize on experience, or avoid duplication - The target audience, as well as its receptivity and capacity to use the information that may be produced as a result of the project
+- Where applicable, identify with reasonable specificity: - The target audience, as well as its receptivity and capacity to use the information that may be produced as a result of the project